Phantasm (film): Development

-After seeing the audience reaction to jump scares in Kenny and Company, writer-director Don Coscarelli decided to do a horror film as his next project.
+Most of the ideas for Phantasm were developed by Coscarelli from a nightmare he had as a teenager, in which he was chased down a long corridor by a flying chrome sphere which he feared would drill his brain out.
+After seeing the audience reaction to jump scares in Kenny & Company, Coscarelli, who was the writer and director for the film, decided to do a horror film as his next project.
 His previous films had not performed well, and he heard that horror films were always successful; branching into horror allowed him to combine his childhood love of the genre with better business prospects.
 The original idea was inspired by Something Wicked This Way Comes by Ray Bradbury.
 Coscarelli had initially sought to adapt the story into a film, but the license had already been sold.
 The theme of a young boy's difficulty convincing adults of his fears was influenced by Invaders from Mars (1953).
 Dario Argento's Suspiria (1977) and its lack of explanations was another influence on Coscarelli.
 The soundtrack was influenced by Goblin and Mike Oldfield.
-The synthesizers were so primitive that it was difficult to reproduce the same sound twice.
+The synthesizers used for the film were so primitive that it was often difficult to reproduce the same sound twice.
 When writing the film's conclusion, Coscarelli intentionally wanted to shock audiences and "send people out of the theater with a bang."

+Casting

+Coscarelli cast the film using actors who had appeared in his previous work, often writing the parts exclusively for them.
+Michael Baldwin's character of Mike Pearson was written specifically for him after Baldwin appeared in a minor role in Coscarelli's second feature, Kenny & Company (1976).
+Coscarelli attributes the enduring popularity of the film to young audiences who responded to the character of Mike and his adventures throughout the film.

+After being intimidated by Scrimm on the set of a previous film, Jim the World's Greatest (1976), Coscarelli decided that Scrimm would make a great villain and cast him as the Tall Man.
+Initially, Scrimm had little input on the character, but began contributing to the character's construction after Coscarelli began to trust his instincts.
+Scrimm was outfitted in lifts and a suit too small for him in order to make him seem even taller and skinnier.
+Coscarelli says of Scrimm: "I really didn't have any idea that he would take it to the level that he did. ...
+I could see it was going to be a very powerful character."

+Coscarelli based the character of Reggie on his friend Reggie Bannister, for whom the role was also written.
+Reggie was designed to be an everyman, a loyal friend, and serve as comic relief in the film.

+The Tall Man character also appears in the shapeshifting form of the Lady in Lavender, a female figure he embodies to seduce and kill Tommy, Jody's friend.
+In this role, Coscarelli cast Kathy Lester, with Laura Mann appearing as Lester's double, credited as Double Lavender.